Agent Zeek by Virtuals (ZEEK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Agent Zeek by Virtuals Historical Price

-According to the latest data gathered on Agent Zeek by Virtuals live price page, the current price of Agent Zeek by Virtuals is 0.00009802USD.
-The circulating supply of Agent Zeek by Virtuals(ZEEK) is 998.23M ZEEK , giving it a market capitalization of $97.85K.
+According to the latest data gathered on Agent Zeek by Virtuals live price page, the current price of Agent Zeek by Virtuals is 0USD.
+The circulating supply of Agent Zeek by Virtuals(ZEEK) is 998.23M ZEEK , giving it a market capitalization of $120.99K.

 The Agent Zeek by Virtuals Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ZEEK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.